hriday-13th/booster-notes/git.md

 ## Create a new git branch
 `git checkout -b branch-name`

+## To checkout a branch on the remote repo
+`git switch branch-name`

 ## Push a branch to github
 `git push origin branch-name`